red/red/README.md

 3. Save it under the name: **hello.red**

-4. From a shell (works from DOS too), run it with:
+4. From a terminal (works from DOS too), run it with:

         $ red hello.red